Enfield, Connecticut

 Comfort Keepers In-Home Care in Enfield, Connecticut.

-At Home Elder Care In Enfield, CT Protects Seniors Against Fraud
+At Home Elder Care In Enfield, CT, Protects Seniors Against Fraud

-Find out how at home elder care can help you or a senior in Enfield, CT spot signs of fraud.
+Find out how we can help you or a senior in Enfield, CT, spot signs of fraud.

-There are certain signs and clues that can indicate that your loved one is the victim of a fraud.
-They include questionable behaviors such as unpaid bills, withdrawals from bank accounts or transfers between accounts that your loved one cannot explain, missing belongings, suspicious signatures on checks or other documents, the absence of documentation about financial arrangements, etc. In case you notice some of these signs, it doesn’t necessarily mean that your loved one is victimized, but it is wise to pay special attention.
-Since an at home elder care provider engages with your loved one every day it will be easy for them to notice any sudden changes in habits or spending.
+Sure signs and clues can indicate that your loved one is the victim of fraud.
+They include questionable behaviors such as unpaid bills, withdrawals from bank accounts or transfers between accounts that your loved one cannot explain, missing belongings, suspicious signatures on checks or other documents, the absence of documentation about financial arrangements, etc. If you notice some of these signs, it doesn’t necessarily mean your loved one is being victimized, but it is wise to pay special attention.
+Since a provider engages with your loved one daily, it will be easy for them to notice sudden changes in habits or spending.